Individuals who have a family member with psoriasis may also develop psoriatic arthritis (PsA).

-Generally, if a person has a current case of psoriasis and changes in their nails, a doctor will likely suspect PsA.
-The doctor will be able to determine whether the person does have PsA through a physical examination, blood tests, MRI scans, or X-rays.
+Generally, if a person has a current case of psoriasis and changes in their nails, a doctor will try to rule out PsA.
+The physician will be able to determine whether the person has PsA through a physical examination, blood tests, MRI scans, or X-rays.

 Around 30 percent of people with psoriasis will also have PsA.
-In around 85 percent of cases, psoriasis will occur before PsA.
-As a result, anyone who has psoriasis and who starts to experience aches and pains in their joints should tell their doctor.
+In around 85 percent of people, psoriasis will occur before PsA.
+As a result, anyone who has psoriasis and starts to experience aches and pains in their joints should tell their doctor.

 Causes and risk factors

 It is not known exactly what causes PsA.
-However, some key factors associated with it include:
+However, some key factors are linked to its development, including:

-- Stress: People should with psoriasis should try and reduce stress, and relax as much as possible.
+- Stress: People with psoriasis should try and reduce stress using relaxation techniques.

-- Skin injuries: Trauma to the skin of a person with psoriasis can be a trigger for PsA.
-This is known as Koebner's phenomenon after the doctor who discovered it.
+- Skin injuries: Skin trauma that occurs in a person with psoriasis can be a trigger for PsA.
+This is known as Koebner's phenomenon.

 - Medication: Certain medications can act as a trigger.
-These include lithium, antimalarials, inderal, quinidine, and indomethacin.
+These include lithium, Inderal, quinidine, indomethacin, and antimalarial medications.